Paul72187/European-Cities/README.md

 So that I can get a sense of how populations are distributed across the European continent I want to be able to compare population data from both western and eastern European nation states.

+# ... and their economic data

+As a user
+So that I can get a sense of how European nation states are performing economically I want to be able to list some key macroeconomic indicators from all nation states across Europe.